 For Buffalo City, we would suggest that you hire a car.
 For great deals on cars we recommend Auto Europe.

 Buffalo City is easy to drive around.
 We now use Google Maps for easy navigation all over the world.
-Buffalo City maps are also available.

 Things to do in Buffalo NY

-Visit The Martin House Designed by Frank Lloyd Wright
+Visit The Martin House Designed by Frank Lloyd Wright in Buffalo

-The New York Times has claimed, “Buffalo is home to some of the greatest American Architecture of the late 19th and 20th centuries.”
+The New York Times has claimed, “Buffalo is home to some of the greatest American architecture of the late 19th and 20th centuries.”

 Three famous architects who were known as “Trinity of American Architecture” had links with Buffalo.
 Henry Hobson Richardson, Frank Lloyd Wright and Louis Sullivan.
 Louis Sullivan designed the Guaranty Building in Buffalo with his partner Dankmar Adler and it was one of the earliest skyscrapers.
 Frank Lloyd Wright designed the Martin House.

 Frank Lloyd Wright (1867 – 1959) was one of America’s most famous architects and he designed the masterpiece for wealthy Buffalo businessman Darwin D. Martin.

 The Martin House is located at 143 Jewett Parkway, Buffalo.
 The Martin House took two years to build from 1903 – 1905.
 Jewett Parkway is one of Buffalo’s oldest historic neighbourhoods.

 If you are a Frank Lloyd Wright fan you may enjoy this book on the Martin House.